saijoshi03/my-flask-service/README.md

 ## How to Prevent XSS (Mitigation Tips)
 1. Escape HTML characters like `<`, `>`, `"`, and `'` in user input before displaying it
-2. Use secure web frameworks (e.g., React, Django, Flask templates) that escape content by default
+2. Use secure web frameworks that escape content by default
-3. Apply input sanitization using libraries like [DOMPurify](https://github.com/cure53/DOMPurify)
+3. Apply input sanitization
 4. Set a strong Content Security Policy (CSP) in HTTP headers
 5. Avoid directly embedding raw user input into HTML, JavaScript, or URLs